GPUOpen-Tools/radeon_gpu_profiler/docs/source/Settings.rst

 navigation, and are always detected regardless of which pane is visible.

 The **Global hotkeys** section refers to any hotkeys available anywhere in the product.
-Currently there is just one setting that allows you to cycle through the different time units from any pane, rather than having to go to the settings.
-This allows you to view a timeline in clock cycles, milliseconds, microseconds or nanoseconds very quickly.
+Pressing *CTRL* + *T* allows the user to quickly cycle through the different time units (cycles, milliseconds, microseconds or nanoseconds) from any pane, rather than having to go to the settings.
+The user can also open or close a profile from any pane using the Global hotkeys.

 We encourage all users to adopt these keystrokes while using RGP.